vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ### Step 6: Time window

-Configuring a ramp up or ramp down means that the start and end of your simulation won't be used for calculating metrics and assertions.
+Configuring a ramp up or ramp down means that the beginning and end of your simulation won't be used for calculating metrics and assertions.

 {{< img src="create-simulation6.png" alt="Create simulation - Step 6" >}}